chris-short/devopsish.com/content/post/118/index.md

 [Building a Control Plane for Envoy](https://medium.com/solo-io/building-a-control-plane-for-envoy-7524ceb09876) — "In this series of blogs, we will share our experience of building Gloo, a multi-purpose control plane for the Envoy proxy.
 The first blog in the series will focus on Envoy design, and the technical architecture decisions we needed to make while building the first layer of the control plane."

-[Getting started with Git and GitHub: the complete beginner’s guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) — Git and GitHub basics for the curious and completely confused (plus the easiest way to contribute to your first open source project ever!)
+[Getting started with Git and GitHub: the complete beginner's guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) — Git and GitHub basics for the curious and completely confused (plus the easiest way to contribute to your first open source project ever!)

 [How rootless Buildah works: Building containers in unprivileged environments](https://opensource.com/article/19/3/tips-tricks-rootless-buildah)